White Pocket

 Best Time of Day to Shoot

 Photographing the White Pocket is all about the abstract formations and the light.
-For this reason, White Pocket is best photographed at late afternoon/sunset/dusk or dawn/sunrise/early morning and some of the best colors are found during the 30 minutes before sunrise and 30 minutes after sunset.
+For this reason, White Pocket is best photographed in the late afternoon/sunset/dusk or dawn/sunrise/early morning, and some of the best colors are found 30 minutes before sunrise and 30 minutes after sunset.
 You can also get photographs on a cloudy or overcast day.

 For sunrise, get up early and be ready to shoot well before the sun comes up!!!
 Once the sun hits the rock formations, the shots get blown out.